FAA promises designee program improvements; global DRVSM additions; NTSB supposed to add investigators; U.S. fatal accident rate declining.

 Last June's draft airworthiness directive ordering changes to Honeywell T53 helicopter engine maintenance programs was universally panned -- if the 30-some commenters who lodged their complaints in the public docket make up the universe, that is.
 This space gave plenty of ink to the dissenters (O&M, September 2004, p.
 24); now it's time to give credit where credit is due.
 FAA, acknowledging that it may not have the full story on the alleged in-service problems that the directive ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "T53 Community Gets Its Say".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "T53 Community Gets Its Say".